Qovery/documentation/website/guides/tutorial/how-to-connect-to-a-managed-mongodb-instance-on-aws.md

 <Assumptions name="guide">

 - You have a managed MongoDB instance up and running
-- You have access to your Kubernetes cluster through kubectl
+- You have access to your Kubernetes cluster through kubectl: [see how here][guides.tutorial.how-to-connect-to-your-eks-cluster-with-kubectl]

 </Assumptions>